stacksgov/sips/sips/sip-019/sip-019-token-metadata-update-notifications.md

    [NFT](#non-fungible-tokens).
 1. The STX address that initiated the contract call which emits the notification should match the owner of the token contract being updated.
-    * The transaction's `sender_address` principal should match the principal contained in the notification's `payload.contract-id`.
+    * The transaction's `tx-sender` principal should match the principal contained in the notification's `payload.contract-id`.

 Notifications that do not meet these requirements must be ignored.